lepenghuang/lepenghuang.github.io/_pages/about.md

 In Spare Time
 ======
-I enjoy photography, a skill I cultivated in my undergraduate student organization of photography.
+I love photography, a hobby I picked up back in my undergraduate student organization of photography.
 Please see my [photos](https://hlpgallery.mysxl.cn/)!
-I read reviews and watch videos on international economic development from social media.
-I also like pool, city walks, and League of Legends.
-I have been a good League of Legends player for many years...
+I also enjoy reading commentary on international economic development, playing pool, going on city walks, and playing League of Legends.
 <div style="margin-top: 2em;"></div>

 *(Updated in September 2026)*